 Graduates of the SBSA program find employment in government agencies, non-governmental organizations, international aid and development agencies, and in the private sector in management positions, community service, social service, and in media and research organizations.
 With knowledge of quantitative and qualitative research methods, graduates can also be employed by research and consulting agencies, polling organizations, and print and electronic media institutions.
 Students can also pursue graduate studies in anthropology, cultural studies, social work, media studies, and related fields.

-- Recognize the fundamental concepts in social and behavioral sciences with regard to different societies and cultures.
+- Recognize the fundamental concepts in social and behavioral sciences with regards to different societies and cultures.

 - Examine how categories of difference are socially constructed.